Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Results

 \section{Results}

-Our analysis examined the effectiveness of phishing training across 12,511 participants randomly assigned to three experimental conditions. \cref{tab:ResultsSummary} gives a summary of our key results.
-Next we present our findings organized by hypothesis, with detailed statistical analysis and effect size reporting for each.
-Our large-scale study revealed several key findings regarding the effectiveness of phishing training interventions and the predictive utility of the NIST Phish Scale.
+Our analysis examined the effectiveness of phishing training across 12,511 participants randomly assigned to three experimental conditions. \cref{tab:ResultsSummary} gives a summary of our key results. \cref{fig:EffectSizeComparison} complements this with a depiction of effect sizes for the controlled factors.